Warumungu: History

 In the 1870s, early white explorers described the Warumungu as a flourishing nation.
 However, by 1915, invasion and reprisal had brought them to the brink of starvation.
 In 1934, a reserve that had been set aside for the Warumungu in 1892 was revoked in order to clear the way for gold prospecting.
 By the 1960s, the Warumungu had been entirely removed from their native land.

 "The post contact history of the Warumungu people is an unvarnished tale of the subordinaton of an Aboriginal society and its welfare to European interests...
 European settlement meant forced dispossession.
 This was not a once and for all process, but continued with the Warumungu being shunted around, right up to the 1960s, to accommodate various pastoral and mining interests."

 Tennant Creek is the urban centre of Warumungu country.
 During the 1970s, the era of Federal government self-determination policy, Aboriginal people began to move or return to Tennant Creek from cattle stations and Warrabri Aboriginal settlement.
 In the face of opposition at their attempts to settle in the town, from authorities and European towns people, Aboriginal people began to establish organisations to gain representation, infrastructure and services for their community.
 Over the next decade a housing authority Warramunga Pabulu Housing Association (later Julali-kari Council), a health service Anyininginyi Congress and an office of the Central Land Council was opened.
 Today, Aboriginal people of the region have rights to country surrounding the town, claimed and recognised under the Aboriginal Land Rights (Northern Territory) Act 1976.
 The original land claim was lodged in 1978, for a decade the Warumungu fought for the return of their traditional lands.
 The ruling was made in 1988 and the hand back of the claim areas began soon after.

 At the telegraph station to the south at Barrow Creek, conflict between the local Kaytetye and Europeans broke out in the 1870s and lead to punitive expeditions, in which many Kaytetye, Warumungu, Anmatyerre, and Alyawarre and Warlpiri were killed.
 Conflict, largely over cattle, and resultant frontier violence occurred in many places in central Australia in the first 50 years of settlement, causing the displacement of Aboriginal people.
-In the early 1900s Alyawarre and Wakaya fled violence at Hatcher's Creek and moved to Alexandria Station and other stations on the Barkly Tableland.
+In the early 1900s Alyawarre and Wakaya fled violence at Hatches Creek and moved to Alexandria Station and other stations on the Barkly Tableland.
 Many moved later to Lake Nash.
 Eastern Warlpiri people fled after the Coniston massacre in 1928, many onto Warumungu country.